Legal Aid Technology Conference to Be Held in San Antonio

 For the first time, LSC will live-stream several sessions via Facebook Live.
 To view these sessions, visit LSC’s Facebook page during the conference.
 For a complete list of session descriptions and presenters, visit the 2017 TIG Conference page.

 TIG Conference Twitter hashtag: #LSCTIG

 LSC’s Technology Initiative Grants (TIG) program was authorized by Congress beginning in 2000.
-Over the years, LSC has funded more than 640 TIG projects, totaling more than $53.2 million.
-TIG funding has provided LSC with a remarkable opportunity to explore new ways to serve eligible persons and to help build legal aid grantee capacity.
-It has supported projects to develop, test, and replicate technologies that improve client access to high-quality legal information and pro se assistance.
-It has also helped programs enhance their overall information technology infrastructure.
+Since that time, LSC has made more than 600 grants totaling more than $57 million to civil legal aid organizations across the country.
+It has supported projects to develop, test, and replicate technologies that improve client access to high-quality legal information and assistance for self-represented persons.
+It has also helped legal aid programs enhance their information technology infrastructure.